Homeowner's insurance sometimes covers sunken pipes.

 When it comes to your home’s sewer lines, replacement or repair of damaged lines isn’t covered by your homeowners policy.
 The only time you can possibly hope for coverage is if the line was damaged by another party outside of your home, poor workmanship, or an act of God.

 If the damage is from normal wear and tear, or negligence on your part, then you can’t count on your insurance company to pay to have it repaired or replaced.
 Chances are, unless you have a sewer and drain endorsement or sewer line insurance, your insurance won’t pay to repair or replace your lines, but there are exceptions.
-Here are a few:

 water/sewer backup endorsement, or rider.
 With a water/sewer backup endorsement, the damage to your home from a sewer line failure will be covered by your homeowners insurance.

 Some other instances where your sewer line insurance might cover a replacement include:

 home insurance.
 An example of this is when the sewer line is installed in such a way as to cause damage to the line and cause it to fail.

 In the case of a sunken sewer line, a low spot has occurred, causing water to back up in the pipe.
 Most often, this is caused by outside factors, such as erosion, earthquakes, and the settling of your home’s foundation.
 Occasionally, though, the problem comes from human error in the form of poor installation or improper soil compaction when the line was installed.
 In this instance, your insurance would more than likely pay for repair or replacement.